MicrosoftDocs/machine-learning-server-docs/microsoft-r/r/how-to-revoscaler-distributed-computing.md

 # Distributed and parallel computing in Machine Learning Server

-*Distributed computing*, sometimes referred to as *high-performance computing* or *high-performance analysis*, is the breakdown of a complicated computation into component parts, while maintaining a framework that allows for the results of those independent computations to be pulled together to create the final result.
+Machine Learning Server's computing engine is built for distributed and parallel computing, automatically partitioning a workload across multiple nodes in a cluster, or on the available threads on multi-core machine.
+Access to the engine is through functions in our properietary packages: [RevoScaleR for R](), [revoscalepy for Python](), and machine learning algorithms in [MicrosoftML (R)]() and [microsoftml (Python)](), respsectively.

-The RevoScaleR and revoscalepy function libraries, which are designed to process large data one chunk at a time, can also process each chunk of data independently and in parallel.
+Both RevoScaleR and revoscalepy function libraries are designed to process large data one chunk at a time, independently and in parallel.
 Each computing resource needs access only to that portion of the total data source required for its particular computation.
 This capability is amplified on distributed computing platforms like Spark.
-Instead of passing large amounts of data from node to node, the computations are farmed out to nodes in the cluster, executing on the node provided the data.
+Instead of passing large amounts of data from node to node, the computations are farmed out to nodes in the cluster, executing on the node providing the data.

 ## Functions for distributed computations